OWASP/www-staff/policy/employee-manual.md

 Employees who work less than 40 hours during their first and/or last week of employment will be paid a proportionate part of their full salary for the time actually worked.

-Employees who violate a safety rule of major significance, may have their salary reduced in an amount to be determined by the company as a penalty for that violation.

 Employees may be suspended without pay for other types of workplace misconduct, but only in full day increments.
 This refers to suspensions imposed according to a written policy applicable to all employees regarding serious misconduct, including, but not limited to, workplace harassment, violence, drug and alcohol violations, legal violations, etc. The possibility of unpaid suspensions is included into all similar policies.

 This policy is subject to applicable state law regarding reduction of exempt employees’ salaries if the state law is more favorable to employees.